VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

   Business Customer defines a new seat type.
 * **SeatsAdded:** The bounded context publishes this event whenever a Business Customer increase the quota of a seat type.
-* **SeatsAdded:** The bounded context publishes this event whenever a Business Customer increase the quota of a seat type.
-* **SeatsRemoved:** The bounded context publishes this event whenever a Business Customer decreases the quota of a seat type.

 The **ConferenceService** class in the Conference project publishes these events to the event bus.